Boxee: NUU Player

-NUU Player by NUU Media (NUU Ltd.) was an Nvidia Ion-based set-top device designed to bring internet television and media stored on the home network to the living-room, it came pre-installed with Boxee, Hulu Desktop, and a WebKit web-browser as applications that could be started from the main menu with a remote control.
-It also had Skype app and Bluetooth support.
-Nuu has since discontinued NUU Player development and has removed any mention of it from their web site.
+The NUU Player, developed by NUU Media (NUU Ltd.), was an Nvidia Ion-based set-top device designed to bring internet television and home network media to the living room.
+It came pre-installed with Boxee, Hulu Desktop, and a WebKit web browser, all accessible from the main menu via remote control.
+The device also featured a Skype app and Bluetooth support.
+NUU has since discontinued the NUU Player and removed all references to it from their website.